 Master of Music – Jazz Studies

-- Visit the Masters Auditions page to schedule a live audition.
+- Visit the Graduate Auditions page for application/audition information.

-- The MM “live” audition will consist of two (2) prepared tunes in contrasting styles, one (1) solo transcription, sight-reading and performing repertoire from your tune list (provided in the pre-screen).
-Applicants should also be able to demonstrate knowledge of scales used in jazz; (Listed at the bottom of this page).
+- Applicants should submit an audio and visual recording to the SlideRoom portal within the application to the university.
+The link for SlideRoom submissions will be sent to you via email upon submission of your online application.
+This should include five (5) tunes in contrasting styles, a resume, and a complete list of all tunes you can play (this list will be used at your live audition).
+The School of Music will contact MM Jazz Studies applicants regarding a live audition.
+If invited, the “live” audition will consist of two (2) prepared tunes in contrasting styles, one (1) solo transcription and sight-reading.
+Applicants should also be able to demonstrate knowledge of scales used in jazz.
 You may use a recorded accompaniment of play-a-long such as Jamey Aebersold.
 Rhythm section instruments will demonstrate techniques idiomatic to your instrument e.g. comping, walking, various grooves.

 Doctor of Musical Arts, Jazz

-Visit the Doctoral Admissions page for further application/audition information.
+Visit the Doctoral Auditions page for further application/audition information.

 Scales Typically Used in Auditions